Kos/rtable/README.md

 Design goals:

-- Easy to set up
+- Easy to set up and connect to any data source
-- Work out-of-the-box with json endpoints exposed by Django Rest Framework
 - Accessible:
     - page refresh and bookmarking works (url is updated as you navigate)
     - control-click on buttons works (navigation is normal links with extra JS on top)

-Status: *proof of concept*, needs testing and tidying up.
+Status: *proof of concept*, has some tests, needs a little tidying up still

 ## Features